FHA Reverse Mortgages For Senior Homeowners And Guidelines

 - It may be a lump sum that they can take out at once and use it for any reason

-Unlike traditional home equity loans, there are no monthly payment requirements on FHA reverse mortgages.
-Homeowners do not have to pay a single mortgage payment as long as they occupy the home.
-The home to be eligible for FHA reverse mortgages need to be an owner occupant home.
+- Homeowners do not have to pay a single mortgage payment as long as they occupy the home

-- But unlike a traditional home equity loan or second mortgage, no repayment is required until you no longer use the home as your principal residence or you decide to sell your home.
+- But unlike a traditional home equity loan or second mortgage, no repayment is required until you no longer use the home as their principal residence or you decide to sell their home

 FHA Reverse Mortgages Eligibility Requirements

-Reverse mortgage borrowers and any co-borrowers, must be at least 62 years old to qualify.
+Reverse mortgage borrowers and any co-borrowers must be at least 62 years old to qualify.

 Here are the basic requirements:

-- Reverse borrowers need to own their home free and clear or have a very low mortgage balance.
+- Reverse borrowers need to own their home free and clear or have a very low mortgage balance

-- The home must be your principal residence and may be a single-family or 2 to 4 unit dwelling.
+- May be a single-family or 2 to 4 unit dwelling

-- Borrowers do not need a job to qualify for reverse mortgages.
+- Borrowers do not need a job to qualify for reverse mortgages

 They are not limited to a single option.
 As their needs changes, reverse mortgage borrowers may change from among the following reverse mortgage disbursement options:

-- Tenure – equal monthly payments as long as at least one borrower lives and continues to occupy the property as a principal residence.
+- Tenure – equal monthly payments as long as at least one borrower lives and continues to occupy the property as a principal residence

-- Term – equal monthly payments for a fixed period of months selected.
+- Term – equal monthly payments for a fixed period of months selected

-- Line of Credit – unscheduled payments or in installments, at times and in amounts of your choosing until the line of credit is exhausted.
+- Line of Credit – unscheduled payments or in installments, at times and in amounts of your choosing until the line of credit is exhausted

 Remember that repayment of FHA reverse mortgages does not start until the homeowner no longer occupies the home as their principal residence.
 Homeowners of FHA reverse mortgages will be responsible for making insurance and property tax payments but payments on the reverse mortgage do not begin until they no longer occupy your home.